REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 ### Why
 Convert the DRR report object into the final message format required by the regulator or trade repository (e.g. ISO 20022 XML).

-## Where to find it
-The projection functions are included in the DRR distribution as `.rune` files.
-They live in the `drr.projection.*` namespaces and follow that naming pattern e.g. `drr.projection.iso20022.esma.emir.refit.trade`.

-Each projection function has a matching generated Java class (e.g. `Project_EsmaEmirTradeReportToIso20022`).
-This one-to-one alignment ensures that the CDM’s projection logic can be executed consistently in any implementation.

 ### What you get
 XML output for ISO 20022.